elenaferr0/tsp-optimization/report/sections/introduction.typ

 - rectangle: four points are placed in a rectangular shape, with varying size and orientation;
 - parallelogram: four points are placed in a parallelogram shape, with varying size, orientation and skewness.

 Other than these, a few points are randomly created.
 During this generation process, a minimum distance between points and patterns is enforced, to avoid overlapping holes.
-A density parameter controls the spacing, with a higher density resulting in more closely packed holes.
+A density parameter controls the sparsity, with a higher density resulting in more closely packed holes.
 Note that these patterns are, in general, not very visible for smaller instances, but they become more apparent as the number of holes increases. #ref(<fig:random-instance-eg>) shows an example of a random instance with 100 holes, with quite evident patterns.

 #figure(
   image("../imgs/random_instance_eg.png", width: 60%),